inthrip/cse15l-lab-reports/Lab-Report-3.md

 This command shows us only the first instance of "ALLHAT".
 This is useful for two reason, for one, it allows us to swiftly determine that ALLHAT is referenced at all in the file.
 Secondly, reading the line allows us to quickly ascertain that the ALLHAT the file is referencing the the ALLHAT we are interested in.

 4. Useful command-line: -n
 -n Shows us the line number corresponding to each line in the file that contains the string.
-I found info on it from grep --help
+I found info on it from grep --help.
+I also found more info on how to use this command line from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/
 ~~~
 $ grep -n "ALLHAT" technical/biomed/1468-6708-3-7.txt
 8:        (ALLHAT), the role of peripheral alpha-1 antagonists in the